Latham Vinyl Liner Pools Rectangle | Gunite Light Blue inground pool

 To ensure that your yard is pool-ready this summer, you’ll need to take two basic steps:

 1. Confirm that it’s legally possible.
 Get in touch with an official for your town or city who can assist you with the inspection- and permit-related requirements for building.
-Make sure you complete all requirements — ideally well in advance of any deadlines, which will give you a cushion in the event of an emergency or unexpected setback.
+Make sure you complete all requirements — ideally well in advance of any deadlines.
+This will give you a cushion in the event of an emergency or unexpected setback.

 2. Confirm that it’s physically possible.
-Get an assessment of your yard from a professional pool builder, who can look at your property to determine whether construction is possible in terms of space, soil quality, the positioning of your septic tank and gas lines, and other physical details.
+Get an assessment of your yard from a professional pool builder.
+They will be able to assess your property to determine whether construction is possible in terms of space, soil quality, the positioning of your septic tank and gas lines, and other physical details.

 What is the Average Cost to Put in a Swimming Pool?